Juanx65/ArtTRT/README.md

  absolute(a - b) <= (atol + rtol * absolute(b))
 ```

 In this equation, a represents the output of the vanilla model, b is the output of the TRT optimized model, atol is the absolute tolerance set to 1e-8, and rtol is the relative tolerance set to 1e-3.
-For the TRT optimized model with FP32 precision, we observed a non-equal percentage of 51.80%.
+For the TRT optimized model with FP32 precision, we observed a non-equal percentage of 6.50% with a rtol of 1e-2.
 Note that this result may change upone re build of the engine.

 ## Validation